hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 }
 ```

-- get SomeValue Object from Context and put it into Hazelcast Distributed Map on Node-1
+- Get SomeValue Object from Context and put it into Hazelcast Distributed Map on Node-1.

 ```java
 HazelcastInstance hazelcast = (HazelcastInstance) context.getBean("hazelcast");